coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/introduction_to_machine_learning.md

 ## Session content

-This course will be delivered via slides and the tutorials via Jupyter Notebooks.
+This course will be delivered via slides, which can be found [here](https://github.com/coding-for-reproducible-research/CfRR_Courses/tree/main/individual_modules/introduction_to_machine_learning/slides), and the tutorials via Jupyter Notebooks (these are the self-study notes).

 ### Session 1